michael6gledhill/cyberpatriot-runbook/docs/pi-setup.md

 python main.py
 ```

-## 4. Optional: Configure `DATABASE_URL` on the Server for Admin Tasks
+## Optional: Server-only Admin Tasks
-If you prefer to run Alembic from the Pi instead, set `DATABASE_URL` there:
+If you prefer to run the database setup from the server itself, set `DATABASE_URL` on the server:

 ```bash
 echo 'DATABASE_URL=mysql+pymysql://cp_user:your-strong-password@localhost:3306/cyberpatriot_runbook' | sudo tee -a /etc/environment
 ```
 Log out/in or `source /etc/environment` to apply.

-## 5. Network and Security Notes
+## Safety and Network Tips
 - Restrict MySQL access to your LAN/subnets as needed.
 - Consider firewall rules allowing TCP 3306 only from trusted hosts.
 - Use strong passwords and rotate credentials periodically.

-## 6. Verify Connectivity from Local Computers
+- Keep your `MYSQL_ROOT_PASSWORD` private.
+- Don’t share the `DATABASE_URL` publicly.

+## Check: Can your computer reach the server?
 From your local computer, test connectivity:

 ```bash
 mysql -h <PI_IP> -u cp_user -p
 ```
-If successful, the GUI will operate normally against the Pi-hosted database.
+If successful, the app will work against the Ubuntu-hosted database.

-## 7. Docker Notes
+## Docker Notes
 - The compose file exposes `3306:3306` for MySQL access.
 - Data is persisted in the `db_data` Docker volume.
 - To stop/start: